 Rather than researching a problem for a long time without devising an outcome, design thinking favors creating prototypes and then testing to see how effective they are.

 In this first stage, the designer observes consumers to gain a deeper understanding of how they interact with or are affected by a product or issue.
 The observations must happen with empathy, which means withholding judgment and not imparting preconceived notions of what the consumer needs.
 Observing with empathy is powerful because it can uncover issues the consumer didn’t even know they had or that they could not themselves verbalize.
 From this point, it’s easier to understand the human need for which you are designing.

 In this second stage, you gather your observations from the first stage to define the problem you’re trying to solve.
 Think about the difficulties your consumers are brushing up against, what they repeatedly struggle with, and what you’ve gleaned from how they’re affected by the issue.
 Once you synthesize your findings, you are able to define the problem they face.

 The next step is to brainstorm ideas about how to solve the problem you’ve identified.
-These ideation sessions could be in a group, where your team gathers in an office space that encourages creativity and collaboration, or can be done solo.
+These ideation sessions could be in a group, where your team gathers in an office space that encourages creativity and collaboration, an innovation lab, or can be done solo.
 The important part is to generate a bunch of different ideas.
 At the end of this process, you’ll come up with a few ideas with which to move forward.

 This is the stage that turns ideas into an actual solution.
 Prototypes are not meant to be perfect.
 The point of a prototype is to come out quickly with a concrete version of the idea to see how it is accepted by consumers.
 Examples of prototypes include a landing page to test consumer desire for a product or a video that demonstrates streamlined logistic processes.